Substance Abuse and Addiction Treatment Resources in Round Rock

 Seeking addiction treatment can feel overwhelming.
 We know the struggle, which is why we're uniquely qualified to help.

 Your call is confidential, and there's no pressure to commit to treatment until you're ready.
 As a voluntary facility, we're here to help you heal -- on your terms.
 Our sole focus is getting you back to the healthy, sober life you deserve, and we are ready and waiting to answer your questions or concerns 24/7.Speak with an Intake Coordination Specialist now.352.771.2700

 Have you tried to quit drugs or alcohol cold turkey?
-Some people manage to stop missing substances by suddenly ending their use of drugs or alcohol.
+Some people manage to stop misusing substances by suddenly ending their use of drugs or alcohol.
 Other people have a really difficult time abruptly stopping their misuse of substances.
-It’s no wonder — one of the predictable side effects of chronic alcohol abuse, and the misuse of drugs like benzodiazepine — is the development of life-threatening physical conditions when the patient isn’t slowly weaned from these substances.
-This is why even the most innocent church organist can’t stop taking prescription opioids, no matter how often cold-turkey methods have been attempted.
+It’s no wonder, as one of the predictable side effects of chronic alcohol abuse, and the misuse of drugs like benzodiazepines is the development of life-threatening physical conditions when the patient isn’t slowly weaned from these substances.
+This is why most people can’t stop taking prescription opioids, no matter how often cold-turkey methods have been attempted.
 It’s much safer and more effective to undergo professional detoxification at a qualified Round Rock drug detox or Round Rock alcohol detox treatment facility.
-Call The Recovery Village today to get answers to all of your questions and concerns about detox methods and monitoring.
-Some patients are offered medications to help with withdrawal symptoms including pain, nausea and anxiety.

 Recovery Meetings Near You